-When are eCAFs needed?
+When is Kuali needed?

 - Letters of Intent (LOI) that need a Grant Officers signature